dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 </aside>

-The serialization package offers a powerful serialization and deserialization mechanism whose goal is to allow (de)serialization of complex arbitrary objects (although currently some limitations still apply).
+The serialization package offers a powerful serialization and deserialization mechanism with the goal of allowing (de)serialization of complex arbitrary objects (with some limitations).
-By default it uses a custom Map/JSON-based representation.
-It can be a good choice when you are in control of the serialization format as it handles the following cases transparently:
+This package handles the following cases transparently:

 * Object graphs with relationships, including cycles
 * Inheritance
 * Final fields
 * Objects with constructors
-* Private fields with getter/setter pair
+* Private fields with getter/setter pairs
-* Don't know ahead of time which class the serialized data maps into
+* Not knowing ahead of time which classes the serialized data uses

+By default, the serialization package uses a custom Map/JSON-based representation.
-The serialization package is pluggable to some extent so you can customize the serialization format.
+However, the serialization package is pluggable to some extent, so you can customize the serialization format.
-For instance it can serialize to simple JSON (but not deserialize) but it's best used with its default format, which makes it a Dart-only option.
+For example, the serialization package can serialize to simple JSON (but not deserialize).
+It's best used with its default format, however, which makes it a Dart-only option.

-Because the serialized format can change from one build to another—depending on the objects you're serializing and whether you're using mirrors or not—this package is best used for transient data, and for clients and servers that are always built and deployed together.
+Because the serialized format can change from one build to another—depending on the objects you're serializing and whether you're using mirrors—this package is best used for transient data, in clients and servers that are always built and deployed together.

 Pros:

-* Can serialize most complex objects.
+* Can serialize most Dart objects.
 * Pluggable, so you can define custom output formats.
-* Supports the common simple JSON serialization format (but not for deserialization).
+* Supports simple JSON
+  (but not for deserialization).
-* Produces smaller code size than other options that use mirrors.
+* Compiles to smaller JavaScript code than options that use mirrors.

 Cons:

 * Dart-only technology.
 * Works best with its own data format.
-* Data format is not well-defined and stable;
+* Unstable data format,
+  which makes this package
-  it's best for transient operations only, and only when both sides are built together.
+  suitable for transient operations only, and only when both sides are built together.

 For more information about the serialization package, see these resources: